theo-armour/theo-armour.github.io/snippets/0-to-do/1-activity-teodoro.md

 # Activity teodoro

+mantras are good

 ## daily

 During the day

 * Six hours of programming
-* 5,000 steps, 45 minutes walk, 20 minutes brisk
+* 5,000 steps, 45 minutes walk, 25 minutes brisk

 Things to do of an evening

 * 18 minute teodoro
+* Make a list for this weekend

 ## coffee breaks